vmware-tanzu/tanzu-dev-portal/content/tv/talk/152/index.md

 draft: "False"
 ---

+What is platform engineering?
 Coté goes over his new presentation about platform as a product, platform engineering, and all that.
 The thinking and recommendations here are based on real world stories from several large organizations.
 There's also a little overview of how @VMware can help.

 💾 Links Mentioned